Nonprofit News

 7. Engage Data Analytics and IT Teams

 Upgrading donors isn’t just the responsibility of the development team.
 Your prospect research and data analytics teams play a critical role in maximizing the value of your donor portfolio.
-These teams assess how much donors can give and look at their giving habits.
+These teams assess how much donors can give and look at their giving habits and can identify recurring donors.
 They help you focus on the donors who are most likely to increase their contributions.

 By collaborating with your prospect researchers, you can analyze the current value of your portfolio and identify mid-level donors who have the potential to become major contributors.
 These teams leverage wealth screening and donor behavior analysis to highlight upgrade opportunities, making strategic space in your portfolio for growth.